Daily High to Daily Low: Is It Safe to Buy Athersys Inc. (ATHX)?

 ATHX’s Market Performance

-ATHX stocks went down by -20.18% for the week, with a monthly drop of -60.82% and a quarterly performance of -62.46%, while its annual performance rate touched -82.24%.
-The volatility ratio for the week stands at 23.86% while the volatility levels for the past 30 days are set at 20.83% for Athersys Inc. The simple moving average for the period of the last 20 days is -7.99% for ATHX stocks with a simple moving average of -69.30% for the last 200 days.
+ATHX stocks went down by -20.40% for the week, with a monthly jump of 27.02% and a quarterly performance of -62.80%, while its annual performance rate touched -83.13%.
+The volatility ratio for the week stands at 20.65% while the volatility levels for the past 30 days are set at 18.46% for Athersys Inc. The simple moving average for the period of the last 20 days is -10.77% for ATHX stocks with a simple moving average of -71.05% for the last 200 days.

 Analysts’ Opinion of ATHX